Pep15/Practical_SRE/README.md

 > [!IMPORTANT]
-> If you use Docker Desktop, you can configure the code JSON format on it.
+> If I use Docker Desktop, I can configure the code JSON format on it.
 > 1. Go to the settings icon in the right corner, click, then will pop up page.
 > 2. Then navigate to the 'Docker Engine' will see there is an empty box.
 Enter the command in the box.
 > 3. Click 'Apply & restart'.

 3. **Run Docker Registry**
-    * Docker image Registry it's a private registry to store your repository images.
+    * Docker image Registry it's a private registry to store the repository images.
     * Following the command to run the container registry:
         ```bash
         docker run -d -p 5000:5000 --restart always --name registry registry:2
         ```
-        > **`--restart always`**: is the policy to reload the container even if there are issues with the registry container, or restart your machine.
+        > **`--restart always`**: is the policy to reload the container even if there are issues with the registry container, or restart the machine.

 4. **Build Docker Image and Push**
-    * Once the Docker daemon is configured, you can build and push to your local registry.
+    * Once the Docker daemon is configured, I can build and push to the local registry.
     * **API_service:**
         ```bash
         cd API_Service/
         # Docker Build api_service:
-        docker build -f api-service -t your-registry-host(ip):5000/api-service:v1 .
+        docker build -f api-service -t the-registry-host(ip):5000/api-service:v1 .
         # Push image api_service:
-        docker push your-registry-host(ip):5000/api-service:v1
+        docker push the-registry-host(ip):5000/api-service:v1
         ```
     * **Auth_service:**
         ```bash
         cd Auth_service/
         # Docker Build auth-service:
-        docker build -f auth-service -t your-registry-host(ip):5000/auth-service:v1 .
+        docker build -f auth-service -t the-registry-host(ip):5000/auth-service:v1 .
         # Push image auth-service:
-        docker push your-registry-host(ip):5000/auth-service:v1
+        docker push the-registry-host(ip):5000/auth-service:v1
         ```
     * **Image_Service:**
         ```bash
         cd Image_Service/
         # Docker Build image-service:
-        docker build -f image-service -t your-registry-host(ip):5000/image-service:v1 .
+        docker build -f image-service -t the-registry-host(ip):5000/image-service:v1 .
         # Push image-service:
-        docker push your-registry-host(ip):5000/image-service:v1
+        docker push the-registry-host(ip):5000/image-service:v1
         ```
     * **Frontend_service:**
         ```bash
         cd Frontend_service/
         # Docker Build Frontend-service:
-        docker build -f frontend-service -t your-registry-host(ip):5000/webportal-service:v1 .
+        docker build -f frontend-service -t the-registry-host(ip):5000/webportal-service:v1 .
         # Push image webportal-service:
-        docker push your-registry-host(ip):5000/webportal-service:v1
+        docker push the-registry-host(ip):5000/webportal-service:v1
         ```
 5. ####  Install and Configure Minikube
-Once Docker is installed, you can install Minikube to run a local Kubernetes cluster on your machine.
+Once Docker is installed, I can install Minikube to run a local Kubernetes cluster on the machine.

 1.  **Download and Install Minikube:**
     ```bash